 The Daily Mile Case Studies

-Find out how the following schools have implemented The Daily Mile into the school day and the impact it has had on the school staff, the children and their families.
+Find out how the following schools and nursery have implemented The Daily Mile into the school day and the impact it has had on the school staff, the children and their families.

 Take a look here at how primary schools across Cambridgeshire and Peterborough ran The Daily Mile in support of Global Running Day on the 6th June.